Field notes · Context loss

 A saved link without context can become another quiet pile.

 The page is preserved.
-The meaning is not.
+The meaning drifts off.

 The reason is the memory